hyperpoolz/poolz/frontend/HOW_IT_WORKS.md

-# 🎯 How HyperPool Works: The Fun Guide!
+# 🎯 How HyperPools Works: The Fun Guide!

-Welcome to HyperPool - where your money works harder than a coffee shop barista during finals week! ☕
+Welcome to HyperPools - where your money works harder than a coffee shop barista during finals week! ☕

-## 🚀 What Is HyperPool?
+## 🚀 What Is HyperPools?

-Think of HyperPool like a **magical piggy bank** that:
+Think of HyperPools like a **magical piggy bank** that:
 - ✅ Never loses your coins (your principal is always safe!)
 - 🎯 Uses your coins to earn yield in the background
 - 🎪 Turns that yield into exciting lottery prizes